about IBG and our workcamps

 Volunteers are expected to work around 30 hours a week.
 The work undertaken at camps should serve the local community or benefit the environment.
 Free time can be spent relaxing, on activities and excursions.

 Accommodation in IBG camps is usually in school, a youth centre or something similar basic.
 The language spoken in camps is usually English.
 Food and accommodation are provided free of charge.
 You will only need money to cover travel costs, your application fee to your sending organisation, and some pocket money.
+If you want to know more about workcamps and the network of workcamp organisations, check the movie below:

 How can you participate in an IBG workcamp?